His Eminence Hilarion

 Protopresbyter Valery Lukianov

 Protopresbyter Valery Lukianov, after receiving a degree in engineering, proceeded to complete his theological studies at Holy Trinity Seminary, Jordanville, New York.
 In 1963, after being ordained to the diaconate by St. John of Shanghai and San Francisco, and – four years later – to the priesthood by Metropolitan Philaret, Fr.
 Valery was assigned as rector of St. Alexander Nevsky Church, Lakewood, New Jersey.
-He dedicated his life to enriching the parish by erecting a beautiful cathedral, which has since become the seat of the Eastern American Diocese, and he continues to serve there as rector emeritus since his retirement.
+He dedicated his life to enriching the parish by erecting a beautiful cathedral, which has since become the seat of the Eastern American Diocese, and he continued to serve there as rector emeritus during his retirement.
 Throughout his fifty years of service to the Church and the spiritual needs of its people, Fr.
 Valery directed the schooling of children, lectured extensively at Church assemblies and celebrations, as well as pastoral and youth conferences.
-He has held many administrative positions in the Russian Orthodox Church Outside of Russia, including a year heading the Russian Ecclesiastical Mission in Jerusalem.
+He held many administrative positions in the Russian Orthodox Church Outside of Russia, including a year heading the Russian Ecclesiastical Mission in Jerusalem.
 Fr.
 Valery reposed in the Lord on May 25, 2018.
 Memory Eternal!

 Archpriest Serge Lukianov